-- (1) Any person may lodge an objection to the granting of a licence in terms of this Act, in the prescribed manner, with the local committee and the applicant within twenty-one (21) days from date of publication of a notice referred to in section 24. - (2) The objection shall fully state the reasons thereof and contain the full names of the person or institution objecting, together with the full address and contact details and be accompanied by any supporting documentation.
+(1) Any person may lodge an objection to the granting of a licence in terms of this Act, in the prescribed manner, with the local committee and the applicant within twenty-one (21) days from date of lodgement of the application with the secretary of the local committee referred to in section 23.

+(2) The objection shall fully state the reasons thereof and contain the full names of the person or institution objecting, together with the full address and contact details and be accompanied by any supporting documentation.